 Everyone wants to get out of debt.
 Of course, you want to be financially free and to experience life without that dark cloud hovering over your head at all times.
 But, because of the credit system in place, you want to do it without damaging your credit rating.
 For some, this is possible.
 Though it will take an extremely long time and still isn’t worth it.
 But for others, it’s not even a possibility.
 Those with astronomically high debt will spend their lives working towards a goal they will never reach.
 Because compound interest absorbs so much of the payment, they’ll never be free.

 Intentional or not, the system is designed in a way that very easily sets people up to fail.
-A consumer proposal, structured by a professional who represents the client, provides a healthy alternative to this broken system.
+A consumer proposal, structured by a professional representing the client, provides a healthy alternative to this broken system.
 With a consumer proposal tailored to the client’s situation, they can start to see the light at the end of the tunnel.
-Carefully thought out proposals offer a solid and realistic plan, a future without crushing debt, and a chance to enjoy your life now.
+Carefully thought-out proposals offer a solid and realistic plan, a future without crushing debt, and a chance to enjoy your life now.

 There’s Always Hope

 Some people have simply resigned themselves to living with debt.
 Perhaps they don’t realize there are other options.
 They think living with debt is simply the way of life.
 There’s no escape.
 Everyone has debt—everyone lives with it.
 But that’s not a healthy mindset nor a recipe for a happy life.
-Debt shouldn’t be the unwelcome guest in every home.
+Debt shouldn’t be an unwelcome guest in every home.
 There’s always hope for a life filled with financial freedom.
-Getting out of debt with a consumer proposal is a process, and your credit score will take a temporary hit.
-But when you come out on the other side, you are free.
+Sure, getting out of debt might mean a sacrifice or two, but ultimately it provides a significant level of freedom.
 The question you have to ask yourself is, “how much is that freedom worth to you?”

 Temporary vs. Forever

 Once you’ve gained your financial freedom, you can focus on rebuilding your credit rating.
-The beauty is, you do this from a place of joy, peace, and hope.
+The beauty is you do this from a place of joy, peace, and hope and with cash in your jeans.
 Now, imagine the alternative.
 Imagine that you stay in debt to protect your credit rating.
-You face unending payments, you work hard and give your money away to the interest knocking at the door, you go to bed at night worrying about finances and wondering if you’ll ever be free from your debt.
+You face unending payments, you work hard and give your money away to the interest knocking at the door, and you go to bed at night worrying about finances and wondering if you’ll ever be free from your debt.
 Now ask yourself, which life brings more joy?
 Which life seems more rewarding?
-Have we, as a society been valuing the wrong things all these years?
+Have we, as a society, been valuing the wrong things all these years?